-EFRAG is concerned by the requirements in the ED that management commentary shall be provided 'in a way that enhances comparability' and that management should consider 'information they know entities with similar activities commonly provide to users'.
-EFRAG considers that the requirement should be clarified that it is not expected that preparers actively monitor the disclosures made by their peer companies as that would place an unnecessary burden on them.
+Although EFRAG supports the 'comparability of information' objective, we consider that the requirements in the ED should be clarified to state explicitly that it is not expected that preparers actively monitor the disclosures made by their peer companies as that would place an unnecessary burden on them.

-- 121122 EFRAG agrees that the identification of qualitative characteristics or attributes for the information in the management commentary is useful. - 122123 However, EFRAG observes that the IFRS Conceptual Framework defines qualitative characteristics of useful financial information contained in 'financial reports' considered in general which encompass the management commentary as well. - 123124 The ED proposes alternative terminology to the concept of faithful representation as the IASB has considered, based on its research that 'preparers of management commentary may not widely use or understand the term 'faithful representation'.

-124125 EFRAG observes that:

-- (a) the three components of faithful representation described in the conceptual framework (i.e., complete, neutral, and free from error) have been 'translated' into 'complete', 'balance' and 'accurate', respectively. - (b) Similarly, the four enhancing characteristics (understandability, comparability, verifiability, and timeliness) have become three only (clarity and conciseness, comparability, and verifiability, whereas timeliness is not considered in the ED) - 125126 EFRAG can understand the IASB's aim to use simpler language as an entity's management commentary is often prepared by a larger group of individuals than those involved in preparing its financial statements, and that some of these individuals may be unfamiliar with the terminology in IFRS Standards and the Conceptual Framework. - 126127 However, EFRAG considers that introducing alternative terminology in the ED that is not in use in the IFRS Literature can be confusing for preparers of financial statements that are also involved in the preparation of the Management Commentary insofar as the latter's objective is to supplement and provide context for the information contained in the financial statements. - 127128 EFRAG suggests that, instead of using alternative terms, the IASB could explain in the ED how the existing qualitative and enhancing characteristics apply in the context of the management commentary. - 128129 EFRAG also notes that no mention is made to the concept of relevance.
+- 121 EFRAG agrees that the identification of qualitative characteristics or attributes for the information in the management commentary is useful. - 122 However, EFRAG observes that the IFRS Conceptual Framework defines qualitative characteristics9 of useful financial information contained in 'financial reports' considered in general which encompass the management commentary as well. - 123 The ED proposes alternative terminology to the concept of faithful representation as the IASB has considered, based on its research that 'preparers of management commentary may not widely use or understand the term 'faithful representation'. - 124 EFRAG observes that: - (a) the three components of faithful representation described in the conceptual framework (i.e., complete, neutral, and free from error) have been 'translated' into 'complete', 'balance' and 'accurate', respectively. - (b) Similarly, the four enhancing characteristics (understandability, comparability, verifiability, and timeliness) have become three only (clarity and conciseness, comparability, and verifiability, whereas timeliness is not considered in the ED) - 125 EFRAG can understand the IASB's aim to use simpler language as an entity's management commentary is often prepared by a larger group of individuals than those involved in preparing its financial statements, and that some of these individuals may be unfamiliar with the terminology in IFRS Standards and the Conceptual Framework. - 126 However, EFRAG considers that introducing alternative terminology in the ED that is not in use in the IFRS literature can be confusing for preparers of financial statements that are also involved in the preparation of the management commentary insofar as the latter's objective is to supplement and provide context for the information contained in the financial statements. - 127 EFRAG suggests that, instead of using alternative terms, the IASB could explain in the ED how the existing qualitative and enhancing characteristics apply in the context of the management commentary. - 128 EFRAG also notes that no mention is made to the concept of relevance.
 EFRAG understands that this may be because the ED requires to provide information that is material (and materiality) is the entity-specific aspect of relevance.
-However, this could be better explained in the ED. - 129130 If the IASB decided to proceed with its proposals we suggest that, as a minimum, the IASB better explains how the 'attributes' proposed in the ED relate to the definitions of the qualitative characteristics in the conceptual framework and explain the differences.
+However, this could be better explained in the ED.